HillaryNyakundi/hillarynyakundi.com/README.md

 <a name="readme-top"></a>

-# Good to see you here 👋
+# Hi! 👋 Good to see you here

 ![tailwind-nextjs-banner](/public/static/images/twitter-card.png)

-This blog has been developed with:
+This blog was developed with:

 [![React][react-shield]][react-url]
 [![Tailwind][tailwind-shield]][tailwind-url]